 Recommended Real Estate Investing Posts:

-- 4 Strategies for Investing in International Real Estate
+- 5 Tips for Real Estate Investing

-- Shifting Strategy Investing in Retail Real Estate
+- Investing in Real Estate After Bankruptcy

-When interest rates rise the price of rental properties tend to fall.
+When interest rates rise the price of rental properties tends to fall.
 This inverse correlation is because the real estate market is heavily based on borrowing and consumer borrowing in the forms of mortgages or home equity lines of credit.
-When the cost to borrow is cheap it’s easier to qualify for larger loan amounts which pushes up the price of real estate due to more supply of money.
+When the cost to borrow is cheap it’s easier to qualify for larger loan amounts which push up the price of real estate due to more supply of money.
 The opposite is true when interest rates are higher.
 For example, if a mortgage were to cost 19% per year in interest like a credit card, there would be a lot fewer home buyers willing to borrow money.
 This means if they want to buy a home they will need to choose something more affordable.

 So in the event that interest rates rise, the market value of a property will fall.
 Assuming the net income gained from a property is constant, the cap rate of the investment will improve.
 Using the above example with the $1,000,000 rental property we can see that if the property value were to drop by 10% to $900,000, then the new capitalization rate will be 7.78% instead of 7.00%.
 So a 10% decrease in the value of a property will usually translate into a 10% increase in the cap rate.
-Usually rental prices do not fluctuate very much with interest rates but sometimes they can go up or down based on inflation or deflation.
+Usually, rental prices do not fluctuate very much with interest rates but sometimes they can go up or down based on inflation or deflation.

 Due to interest rates being so low for so long it is very difficult to find high cap rate investment properties in the U.S. But as the Federal Reserve tries to normalize rates over time, cap rates should move higher.
 At least the U.S. has higher cap rates in general than other countries such as Canada.
-In Vancouver or Toronto, two major metropolitan areas in Canada, a typical one bedroom condo in the city would typically earn a net income of $16,000 per year.
+In Vancouver or Toronto, two major metropolitan areas in Canada, a typical one-bedroom condo in the city would typically earn a net income of $16,000 per year.
 However, the market value of that condo would probably be $500,000.
 That represents a cap rate of merely 3.2%.
 But interest rates in Canada are rising as well.
 If the rental rates of properties continue to climb over the next couple of years and prices remain stable then the expanding cap rate may be a positive sign for real estate investors looking to find attractive properties to buy.
-Like many other asset classes, a correction in price is actually a good thing for long term investors because it means the investment is relatively cheaper to buy.
+Like many other asset classes, a correction in price is actually a good thing for long-term investors because it means the investment is relatively cheaper to buy.